Skip to main content

 3. The receiver independently computes a Hash from the received data to produce a Digest.

-The Signing Key is automatically generated when a webhook is created.
-The same key is used within the same webhook.
+A Signing Key is automatically generated when a Webhook is created.
+The same key is used for all messages within the same Webhook.

 Click the [Signing Key] button in the Webhook menu to view it.

-When receiving a webhook message, extract the signature value from the x-signature header and validate it using the Signing Key.
-Below are example code snippets in various languages.
+When a Webhook message is received, extract the signature value from the x-signature header and validate it using the Signing Key.
+The following are example implementations by language.

 const crypto = require('crypto');